Lu-Chengyu/lu-chengyu.github.io/_pages/cv.md

   * Tested the application code using unit testing and the API endpoints using the Insomnia REST client

 * Trojan Map - a map application for USC students/faculty, Nov 2022–Dec 2022
-  * Built a map application using data structures in C++ and implementing various graph algorithms
-  * Features include auto-completing user input, suggesting possible names for wrong user input, finding the shortest path between given location points using Dijkstra, Bellman-Ford, TSP (including 2-OPT, 3-OPT, genetic algorithm), cycle detection in given area, topological sort and find nearby
+  * Implemented features for users to auto-complete input, get possible names for wrong user input, find the shortest path between given location points using Dijkstra, Bellman-Ford, TSP (including 2-OPT, 3-OPT, genetic algorithm), detect cycle in given area, topological sort and find nearby
   * Visualized the map using Open-CV library

 * Multimedia Codec - a codec for multimedia data, Nov 2022–Dec 2022
-  * Built an encoding/decoding application in C++ and implemented various compression algorithms
-  * Features include Shannon-Fano coding, Huffman coding, Adaptive Huffman coding, Lempel-Ziv coding, Arithmetic Coding, QM Coder, Context-based QM coder, Scalar and Vector Quantization, JPEG, MPEG
+  * Implemented features for users to encode and decode multimedia data files using various compression algorithms: Shannon-Fano coding, Huffman coding, Adaptive Huffman coding, Lempel-Ziv coding, Arithmetic Coding, QM Coder, Context-based QM coder, Scalar and Vector Quantization, JPEG, MPEG
   * Tested the application code using different types of multimedia data files

 Courses